top of page

 • The artwork isn’t sealed and protected.

-Widely available across the high street and online.
-Look for solid wood frames which are better quality than the cheaper MDF frames.
+They are widely available across the high street and online.
+Look for solid wood frames, which are better quality than the cheaper MDF frames.

 Pros